gsidhu/buzee-tauri/logbook.md

 ## - Set up cron job to index every hour.

+- Disabling sync button in status bar for 10 seconds on each click.
+Showing appropriate UI feedback.
+This is to allow the sync operation to start properly or complete ongoing tasks before the user can click again.
 - Folder search enabled.
 Added folders to the metadata and _fts tables as `extra_tag`.
 There will always be some column specific to a source (like file_type for documents or subject for emails) that needs to be indexed.
 This is a simple way to do it.
 - Modified sync function to use WebviewWindow instead of Window.
 So that it can be called from the tauri builder function.
 - Now highlighting the file when opening the folder.
 Fallback to just opening the folder.